0x3bs/Nakerah-lab-v2/README.md

 you must know the IP for the device which has the labs and then :

-to knoq the IP :
+to know the IP :
 ```
 ip a
 ```